 These books seem an interesting blend of fiction and nonfiction to me.
 Lewis's imagination is vivid and fascinating.
 His tendency to have characters speechify leans to the nonfiction side.
 Taken as a meditative read, they would be very good for Lent, I'd think.

 Out of the Silent Planet: Dr. Ransom is kidnapped by two men who take him to Mars as a sacrifice to the natives.
-Ransom learns of their plot and escapes only to find, as the blurb says, a planet enchanting in its difference from Earth and instructive in its similarity."
 Lewis was fantastically inventive about what the planet and living beings were like.
 I didn't know he had it in him.

-Perelandra: This book is so different from Out of the Silent Planet and yet we see C.S.
-Lewis's vivid and inspiring imagination just as clearly.
+Perelandra: Very different from Out of the Silent Planet while still showing C.S.
+Lewis's vivid and inspiring imagination.
 I am simply blown away by his vision of creation on Venus.
-For me at one point, close to the end, I kept thinking that these are almost glimpses of the sort of creativity and inspiration that we will see in Heaven.
 Amazing insights as to battling evil, the dance of God's creation and plan, and our part in it.

-That Hideous Strength: I couldn't read it fast enough.
-Consequently this was a 24-hour book for me.
-It is a testament to Lewis's imagination and writing skill as to how different all three of the books are in this trilogy, while simultaneously all carrying out the same basic theme.
+That Hideous Strength: It is a testament to Lewis's imagination and writing skill as to how different all three of the books are in this trilogy, while simultaneously all carrying out the same basic theme.
 No wonder J.R.R.
 Tolkien loved them.
 This book left me striving to be a better person, to be truer to myself, as did the other two.
 Not many other books really leave one feeling that way.

 Discussed in episode 13 of A Good Story is Hard to Find podcast.